hiqdevlord/deep-perception/README.md

 ## Todo

-- Download dataset
+* *Download dataset*
+* Load the data into our current model
+* Listen to YT lectures and read into papers to get a more profund idea of the layers of a convolutional network
-- Define first model for dataset
+* Define first model for dataset
+*

 ## Ideas